From The Stovefitter's Manual by Julian Patrick

 Of course, if you are self installing it is just the cost of the materials and the kit mentioned further down in this article will be perfect.

 For best results a minimum length of chimney height above the stove is required (the higher the chimney the better the draw).
+With modern twin wall chimney materials this can be as low as 3m (3m of chimney above the stove).
+The higher the better as draw is improved and any smoke is less likely to set neighbours.

 Please watch our 6-minute video for more info on this topic.